Art-Sells/Arells/Build-Notes.md

 ________________________________________________________________________________________________________________________________________________

 ## Arells 3.0
-- Pages separated like so: store/address (if not signed up) store/store-name (if signed-up), asset/address/id (both)
+- Pages separated like so: store-name/asset/address
-- Connect Address to Profile-LogIn.
-If Address connected to Profile/Automatically logs you in

 #### Creating Mechanics
 -  Art Category: Abstracts, Photography, Illustrations (Icon for each)